matatk/audiochart/README.md

 	<script src="https://raw.githubusercontent.com/matatk/audiochart/gh-pages/build/audiochart.min.js"></script>
 	```

- 2. Have an element in your document to trigger audio playback.
+ 2. Create an element in your document to trigger audio playback.

 	```html
 	<button id="play">Play</button>
 	```

- 3. Wire up the button, data table and chart to AudioChart.
+ 3. Wire up the button, data table and chart to AudioChart; include the following code in `draw_chart()`.
 The `chart` is passed in so that AudioChart can visually highlight the chart data points during playback (this is optional).

 	```javascript
 	document.getElementById('play').onclick = function() {